kantale/MutationInfo/README.md

 [![DOI](https://zenodo.org/badge/45920824.svg)](https://zenodo.org/badge/latestdoi/45920824)

+**WARNING: MutationInfo is based in outdated packages ([read more](https://github.com/kantale/MutationInfo/issues/22)) and its development has been stalled.
+Some thoughts on a second and redesigned version exist.
+Stay tuned!**

 # MutationInfo

 MutationInfo is a python package to extract the position, the reference and the alternative sequence of a genomic variant.
 It accepts variants in [dbSNP](http://www.ncbi.nlm.nih.gov/SNP/) rs format or in [HGVS](http://www.hgvs.org/mutnomen/) format.